 Carry on down past the Dalí museum and you will hit Calle Portal de L'Angel, one of Barcelona's best shopping streets and also the way up to Plaça Catalunya.
 From Plaça Catalunya you can stroll up the Champs-Elysee of Barcelona, Passeig de Gràcia where you will find some of Gaudí's most fantastical buildings, La Pedrera and Casa Batlló.

 If you're after the hustle and bustle of La Rambla then walk down Calle Portaferrissa and you will get there in about 7 minutes.

 Turn left out the Hotel and you will reach Via Laietana which will take you all the way down to the seafront in about 15 minutes.
-Or branch off down Via Argenteria and you will find El Borne, one of Barcelona's trendiest districts, full of lively bars and home to the best pizza place in Barcelona, Pizza del Borne.
+Or branch off down Via Argenteria and you will find El Borne, one of Barcelona's trendiest districts, full of lively bars and home to one of the best pizza places in Barcelona, Pizza del Borne.

 |Charming streets near the Barcelona Cathedral|

 When staying at Hotel Colon you are right in the middle of Barcelona's most historic district.
 During the day take a stroll through the charming little back streets behind the cathedral and if you're lucky you'll come across the busker who sings Ave Maria so beautifully it sends shivers down your spine.
 Also sometimes there is a market on Avenida Catedral that is perfect for buying presents to appease family left back home.
 At night head down to Plaça Reial, a 10 minute walk, where there are restaurants, bars and clubs galore.
 Or go into El Borne where you can mix with Barcelona's stylish cocktail drinking crowd, I recommend Miramelinda if you're after a good mojito.

 Hotel Colon is luxurious and elegant, but with this much going on around you would you want to stay in?